icdevs/ic_devs_org_tutorials/tutorials/motoko_playground.md

 ![Create a new project](../static/motoko1.png)

-You should se a modal window simmilar to the screen above that is basically giving you three options:
+You should see a modal window simmilar to the screen above that is basically giving you three options:

 1. Create a new blank project
 2. Open one of the pre-prepared projects
 3. Import code from public Github repo

 If you want to start coding from scratch, clicking on New Motoko project is the best option for you.
 In this tutorial, let's click on the **Counter** example so we can demonstrate how to use the playground.

 This will get you the a Readme file that describes the project and presents how to deploy the code locally on your computer.
 As Motoko playground is working in the browser, **you don't need to set up your local development enviroment and install the SKD now**.
 Skip this and just click to the Main.mo file on the left hand side.
 This will bring you to the code.